amnichv/ac-comp-challenge-2/README.md

 # ac-comp-challenge-2
 Comp Challenge 2

-Responsive static comp that (should) work in Chrome, Safari, and Firefox.
+Responsive static comp that works in Chrome, Safari, and Firefox.
 Liberties taken with color, icons, type, and copy.

+Screen Shot in Issues, or see link below.

 https://amnichv.github.io/ac-comp-challenge-2/